-An easy way to consider the difference between a checking and savings account (and whether you need both) is to understand what is involved in your financial needs:
+An easy way to consider the difference between a checking and savings account is to understand what is involved in your financial needs:

 Checking accounts are used for primary purchases such as paying bills, rent, grocery shopping, getting gas, or grabbing lunch.

 Savings accounts are used for setting aside money for larger expenses, such as a vacation or establishing an emergency fund.